By Rowan Clifford

 Your guests are entitled to cancel at any point – for any booking within these dates – without incurring any financial losses.

 Cancel without Super Host penalties

-This extra measure gives hosts the power/freedom to cancel any bookings for any guests which may be at higher risks of carrying the Covid-19 virus, for example, travellers from Italy, Wuhan China, etc.
+This extra measure gives hosts the power/freedom to cancel any bookings for any guests who may be at higher risks of carrying the Covid-19 virus, for example, travelers from Italy, Wuhan China, etc.